TopGun666/TOEFL-Essays/README.md

  [2019-03-11](15.md) 15.
 Do you agree or disagree with the following statement?
 Being creative rather than planning carefully will come up with the best solution to a problem.

 [2019-03-12](16.md)  16.
 Do you agree or disagree with the following statement?
 Honesty is the most important thing to consider in deciding whom them to vote for, when you are electing a student leader for a student organization or a club.

+[2019-03-13](17.md)  17.
+Do you agree or disagree with the following statement?
+Young people today are more willing to help other than those in the past.